BotBM3/botbm3.github.io/pages/whatisthis.md

 ---
 layout: default
 title: What is This?
+permalink: /whatisthis.html
 ---

 # Under Construction, More Soon!

-Many more details about the CCN2024 Event (including speakers, talks, and scheduling details) and the larger BotBM3 collaboration will be posted here soon!
+Many more details about the CCN2024 Event and the larger BotBM3 collaboration will be posted here soon!
 Stay tuned.

 ## Narrative Event Outline